MoralisWeb3/Moralis-JS-SDK/packages/clientFirebaseAuth/README.md

 # @moralisweb3/client-firebase-auth

-This package contains utilities for the Moralis Auth extension for the Firebase.
+This package contains utilities for the **Authenticate with Moralis Web3** extension for the Firebase.